jval1972/Mars3D/readme.txt

 This is a source port of the DOS game 終極戰士 [Mars - The Ultimate Fighter]

        In order to run the game you must have the game data.
-     The english translation of the game can be downloaded at: https://mars3d-game.wixsite.com/index
+     The English translation of the game can be downloaded at: https://mars3d-game.wixsite.com/index